jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (4) The deduction is allocated evenly to the income years in relation to which the term of the lease applies.
 Meaning of term of the lease
 (5) In this section, term of the lease, for a lease of indefinite duration, means the minimum period it has to run.

+### EZ 8B Disposal of land to the Crown
+Despite the repeal of section EI 8 (Disposal of land to the Crown) by the Taxation (Annual Rates for 2024–25, Emergency Response, and Remedial Measures) Act 2025, section EI 8 continues to have effect on or after 26 August 2024 for a person who derives income from disposing of any of their land to the Crown if—
+  (a) the disposal occurs before 26 August 2024:
+  (b) the person has relied on a binding ruling made by the Commissioner before 26 August 2024 involving allocation of income under section EI 8 as it was before its repeal by section 49 of that Act.

 ### EZ 9 Pool method for items accounted for by globo method for 1992–93 income year
 If a person chooses the pool method for an item of property of a kind described in section EE 66(3)﻿(c) (Meaning of poolable property), they must also choose to treat as a single pool all such items of property they still own that they accounted for at the end of their 1992–93 income year within the same globo account.